- Family Considerations

 Terrier group: Anyone who has had a terrier knows that they come with a big personality.
 Across the Terrier dog group there is much variation, but they are all feisty, proud, and extremely loyal to their family.
 With this strong personality comes stubbornness, so they are not the easiest dog, especially for a first time dog owner.
 However, with training and a strong owner, they can be some of the most rewarding dogs- their strong personality is fun, active, and will always bring something new.
 Terriers were originally bred for hunting, exterminating small vermin, and home protection.
 Terriers are a healthy and athletic breed.
 Because of this they require a good amount of exercise.

-Irish Terriers for sale or adoption
+Irish Terriers for adoption